sequence-sh/TesseractConnector/README.md

-# Sequence® Tesseract OCR Connector
+# SequenceÂ® Tesseract OCR Connector

-[Reductech Sequence](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.
+[Sequence](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.

 This connector contains steps to perform optical character recognition (OCR)